A Comprehensive List of Hindu Gods and Goddesses

 Natural powers/animals worshipped as deities:

-1. Indra: Indra is considered as the king of paradise and is a deity of the storm.
-Hindus do not worship Indra because he is cursed as he is not of a good character.
+1. Indra: Indra is considered the king of paradise and a deity of the storm.
+Hindus do not worship Indra because he is cursed and not of good character.

 4. Surya: Surya means sun.
 Sun worship is prevalent in many parts of India since ancient times.
 Sun worship is also common to many other cultures in the world.
-Hindus consider Sun as a deity and he is depicted in many epics and Puranas as a person.
+Hindus consider the Sun to be a deity, and it is depicted in many epics and Puranas as a person.

 5. Kamdev: Kamdev is the god of sex in Hinduism.
 The desire for sex in all animals is because of him.